 The story and its premise are pretty simple: two souls, tortured and killed, now unleash their wrath on whoever comes in contact with the house where it happened.
 And once you’ve stepped foot, God save you.
 There are very little special effects here.
-It’s simply great make up and an extremely talented contortionist who can bend her body in a way that seems, well almost, “not human.”
+It’s simply great make up and an extremely talented contortionist who can bend her body in a way that seems, well, almost not human.
 This is what makes The Grudge scary.
 They are all over the house and will pursue you to your very death.
-Scary moments when the ashen boy and his mother manifest themselves will scare the jujubes out of you.
+Scary moments like when the ashen boy and his mother manifest themselves will scare the jujubes out of you.

 9) Paranormal Activity